812 Who Should Make the Requirement [R-08.2012]

 - 4. This form paragraph should not be used if no contact was made with applicant or applicant’s representative.

 Where the respective inventions would be examined in different Technology Centers (TCs), the requirement for restriction should be made only after consultation with and approval by all TCs involved.
-If an oral election would cause the application to be examined in another TC, the initiating TC should transfer the application with a signed memorandum of the restriction requirement and a record of the interview.
-The receiving TC will incorporate the substance of this memorandum in its official letter as indicated above.
+If an oral election would cause the application to be examined in another TC, the initiating TC should transfer the application with appropriate documentation of the restriction requirement and a record of the interview.
+The receiving TC will incorporate the substance of this documentation in the next Office action as indicated above.
 Differences as to restriction should be settled by the existing chain of command, e.g., supervisory patent examiner or TC director.

 This practice is limited to use by examiners who have at least negotiation authority.
 Other examiners must have the prior approval of their supervisory patent examiner.